Switch Metrocity: Metrocity EV

 An electric version is available, named the Metrocity EV, using a 150 kW Magtec motor.
 In London, four entered service with London United in July 2014 on route H98, while nine entered service with Arriva London on route 312 in September 2015.
-Twelve entered service in August 2023 with Stagecoach London on route 339.
+Tower Transit ordered 12 for service on route 339 in May 2022.

-A Switch Metrodecker EV equipped with Fusion Processing CAVstar autonomous technology entered service with First Berkshire & The Thames Valley on a month-long trial on a service operating between Didcot Parkway railway station and the Milton Park business and technology park in September 2023.
+A Switch Metrocity EV equipped with Fusion Processing CAVstar autonomous technology entered service with First Berkshire & The Thames Valley on a month-long trial on a service operating between Didcot Parkway railway station and the Milton Park business and technology park in September 2023.

 Operators

 United Kingdom

 London United were the launch customer for the MetroCity, taking delivery of four examples in April 2014.
 These were followed in May 2014 by twelve for Quality Line, who was the largest operator of the type in London until their closure in 2021.
 Two MetroCity EVs were delivered to Arriva London in November 2014, followed by a further seven in August 2015.

 Other large orders have been made by New Adventure Travel, who received thirty diesel MetroCities, and West Coast Motors, who purchased eleven between 2016 and 2017.